Want to learn new ways to make extra money?

 Aja looked for ways to bring in extra income.
 She began by selling things online using sites like Craigslist and eBay.
-In addition to that, she picked up sporadic consulting gigs for language tutoring and translation.
+She picked up sporadic consulting gigs for language tutoring and translation.

 Aja used the profits from her new business to expedite the couple’s debt payoff plan.

 “Once extra money began to come in, we had to be very intentional about how we spent it,” Aja says.
 “The budget was our roadmap to allocating additional payments towards the debt.”

 Taking Drastic Measures